 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-developmentally-regulated Eph-related tyrosine kinase; DRT; EK5; ELK-related tyrosine kinase; eph tyrosine kinase 3; EPH-like kinase 5; EphB2/CTF1; EphB2/CTF2; Ephrin type-B receptor 2; ERK; protein-tyrosine kinase HEK5; Receptor protein-tyrosine kinase HEK5; renal carcinoma antigen NY-REN-47; tyrosine-protein kinase receptor EPH-3; tyrosine-protein kinase TYRO5
+Protein Aliases: Developmentally-regulated Eph-related tyrosine kinase; DRT; EK5; ELK-related tyrosine kinase; EPH tyrosine kinase 3; EPH-like kinase 5; EphB2/CTF1; EphB2/CTF2; Ephrin type-B receptor 2; ERK; protein-tyrosine kinase HEK5; Receptor protein-tyrosine kinase HEK5; Renal carcinoma antigen NY-REN-47; Tyrosine-protein kinase receptor EPH-3; Tyrosine-protein kinase TYRO5

 Gene Aliases: CAPB; DRT; EK5; EPHB2; EPHT3; EPTH3; ERK; HEK5; PCBC; TYRO5

 UniProt ID: (Human) P29323